OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/convert.md

 Translation: After executing the `ll-pica init -w w --pi com.baidu.baidunetdisk --pn com.baidu.baidunetdisk -t repo` command

-We only need to execute the command `ll-pica convert -w w -b` to convert the Linglong application.
+We only need to execute the command `ll-pica convert -w w -b` to convert the linyaps application.
 Here, we will use the `apt download` command to download the deb package named `com.baidu.baidunetdisk`.

 ```bash
 ll-pica convert -c com.baidu.baidunetdisk_4.17.7_amd64.deb -w work -b